Trap Services & Wildlife Removal

 - In the summer heat, set the trap in a shady spot so captured animals won’t get overheated.

 - Make sure the trap is not set where the animal will be exposed to fire ants.

 - Please don’t put it under a building.

 - Try to leave it in the same place for each pickup, so the officer may find it quickly.

 Traps for Rent

 - You must rent a trap in person at Cleburne Animal Services, 2375 Service Dr., Cleburne, TX

-- You will be asked to leave a credit card or check on file for the duration of the trap loan.
+- There is not charge to rent a trap but you will be asked to leave a credit card or check on file for the duration of the trap loan.

 - All rules above will apply.